/ astro-integrations / How to Integrate Cloudflare R2 with Astro: Complete Guide

 3. Use image transforms.
 Cloudflare Images can resize and optimize images on the fly when served through a custom domain.
 Add query parameters like ?width=800&format=webp to transform at the edge.

 4. Monitor usage.
 The Cloudflare dashboard shows R2 storage and operation counts.
-The free tier is generous, but keep an eye on Class A (writes) and Class B (reads) operations.
+The free tier is generous, but Class A operations (writes and lists) cap at 1 million per month and Class B operations (reads) at 10 million per month on Standard storage, so keep an eye on both.

 5. Back up your bucket.
 R2 supports lifecycle rules and cross-bucket replication.
 For critical media assets, enable versioning so accidental deletions can be recovered.